MegumiSV/Megumi-Souvatzis/README.md

 ## 🧩 Professional Summary

-- 10+ years of experience in **Japanese–English localization**, translation, and cross‑cultural communication
+- Over a decade of experience in Japanese–English localization, translation, and cross‑cultural communication
-- Proven ability to **improve workflow efficiency** through Teams, Planner, and SharePoint portal development
+- Proven ability to improve workflow efficiency through Teams, Planner, and SharePoint portal development
-- Strong track record of delivering **accurate, natural, culturally aware language** for global audiences
+- Strong track record of delivering **accurate, natural, culturally aware language for global audiences
-- Skilled in creating **clear documentation**, bilingual materials, and polished English for official communication
+- Skilled in creating clear documentation, bilingual materials, and polished English for official communication
 - Known for building systems that reduce confusion, centralize information, and streamline team collaboration

 ---